nyu-mll/quality/leaderboard/submission.md

 2. [Required] Contact email, and whether you want to make it public.

 3. [Required] Prediction file.
 - Format: The file should contain 2128 lines.
 Each line corresponds to one question.
 Each line is composed of the question id (e.g., `52845_75VB1ISR_1`), a comma, and the prediction (e.g., `3`).
 The prediction is 1-indexed, so the first option corresponds to `1` and the fourth option corresponds to `4`.
+  - You can also abstain from making a prediction, by writing `-1` as the option.
-- Example line: `52845_75VB1ISR_1,3`
+- Example line: `52845_75VB1ISR_1,3` or `20001_G5VZ19S0_1,-1`
+- We will report both the accuracy and the SAT-style score which penalizes incorrect predictions (see FAQ section).

 4. [Required] Short model description.
 This information will appear on the front page of the leaderboard.
 - Example: "RoBERTa-large with DPR-based extraction, with intermediate training on RACE"